 What about you?
 Who in your life has denied you, or deserted you, or betrayed you?
 If you were in the same room with them with a basin of water, would you throw it in their face?
 Are they less deserving than the disciples who deserted Jesus?
 Are they less deserving than Peter who denied Jesus?
 Are they less deserving than Judas who betrayed Jesus?

 What about you?
 Do you deserve to have your feet washed by Jesus?
-If he was kneeling at your bare stinky feet right now with a towel wrapped around his waste and a basin of water in his hands, would you be thinking: “Well, it’s about time.
+If he was kneeling at your bare, stinky feet right now with a towel wrapped around his waist and a basin of water in his hands, would you be thinking: “Well, it’s about time.
 I deserve this.”

 The truth is, by God’s standard, none of us deserve it.

 “ … There is no one righteous, not even one; there is no one who understands, no one who seeks God.
 All have turned away, they have together become worthless; there is no one who does good, not even one.” — Romans 3:10-12, NIV